mitchallen/zmq-json-pub/README.md

 ## Companion Project

-For an example of how to subscrine to JSON messages see the companion project:
+For an example of how to subscribe to JSON messages see the companion project:

 [https://www.npmjs.com/package/zmq-json-sub](https://www.npmjs.com/package/zmq-json-sub)